Straight Forward Equitation

 The Horse:

-By means of working the horse through appropriate school patterns with the aid of the informed and centered interaction of the rider, we aim to bring balance, suppleness and strength to the horse, thereby enhancing his gymnastic ability.
+By means of working the horse through appropriate school patterns with the aid of the informed and centred interaction of the rider, we aim to bring balance, suppleness and strength to the horse, thereby enhancing his gymnastic ability.

 The Partnership: